Judge Toner

 Motion Procedures

-Pro se motions must be filed with the Clerk of Circuit Court, Criminal Division, with copies to the State Attorney and the Judge’s office.
-Pro se motions will not be accepted via e-mail.
-This includes motions to modify probation or early terminate probation.
-They must be filed with the Clerk of Circuit Court.
-The Clerk has offices in Brooksville and Spring Hill.
-Please check their website www.hernandoclerk.com for location addresses.
+Pro se motions must be filed with the Clerk of Circuit Court, Criminal Division, with copies provided to the State Attorney, State Probation (if applicable), and the Judge’s office.
+Motions will not be accepted by mail or email to the Judge’s office, including motions to modify or early terminate probation.
+The Clerk’s offices are located in Brooksville and Spring Hill.
+Please refer to www.hernandoclerk.com for location addresses.

-Motions requiring evidentiary hearing must first be electronically filed with the Clerk of Court.
-After filing, the moving party shall email the Judicial Assistant to request hearing time and copy all opposing counsel.
-The email request must include: case style including case number, estimated time needed for the hearing, along with an attached copy of the filed motion.
-Upon receipt, the Judicial Assistant will provide available hearing dates and times.
-Hearings are not confirmed until the Court issues confirmation.
+Motions requiring an evidentiary hearing must first be electronically filed with the Clerk of Court.
+After filing, the moving party must email the Judicial Assistant to request hearing time and copy opposing counsel.
+The request must include the case style and case number, the estimated time needed for the hearing, and a copy of the filed motion.
+Upon receipt, the Judicial Assistant will provide available dates and times based on the applicable docket to which the case is assigned.
+As a matter of procedure, motions are heard on the Court’s Motion Dockets and are not routinely addressed during Pre-Trial Dockets.

-Courtesy copies of legal authority shall be clearly labeled, and emailed to the Judicial Assistant in PDF format no later than three (3) business days prior to the hearing.
+Courtesy copies of legal authority must be clearly labeled and emailed in PDF format to the Judicial Assistant and opposing counsel no later than three (3) business days prior to the hearing.

 Order as to Cancellations of Evidentiary Hearings